pixelslogic/not-fight-club/README.md

+# Website Idea and Sources

 ## English

 **Idea Description:**
 This website is an interactive platform where users can select characters, interact with them, and explore various mini-games.
-The concept combines game-like choices inspired by the "Squid Game" series with visually engaging content, allowing each user to fully immerse themselves in the atmosphere of the game.
+The concept combines game-like choices inspired by the "Squid Game" series with visually engaging content, allowing each user to fully immerse themselves in the game's atmosphere.

 **Sources of Inspiration:**